RickBarretto/GH-Detective/README.md

 ```bash
 $ ./web.sh explore
 ```
-> It will returns to you informations from the [Explore Github's page](https://github.com/explore).
+> It'll returns to you informations from the [Explore Github's page](https://github.com/explore).

 ## 👋 Devs
 **Standard:**